BharathS11/r-fpga-challenge/README.md

 You should also add the language to the Dockerfile.
 There must be a free, repeatable way to install the language; but we don't require that the language is fully open-source / GPL or anything like that.

+### Can I compare my synthesized results with other peoples'?
+We don't currently have automated synthesis set up, only simulation, because there aren't any good solutions for open-source P&R currently available.
+(Qflow and IceStorm are cool, but target very small chips, which only very small applications can be run on.)
+You can post your timing and size results in the reddit thread if you have professional tools installed.
+We may eventually get something set up using the free tools provided by Altera or Xilinx, but that requires dealing with some licensing issues.

 ### Isn't this all kinda jank?
 is anything about FPGA development not jank